|Ordered||25 Jan 1939|

 25 Jun 1941

-The British corvette HMS Gladiolus spotted the surfaced boat as she attempted to penetrate a convoy and forced her to dive.
-Gladiolus then dropped 30 depth charges in 5 runs before being assisted by the corvette HMS Nasturtium which dropped 6 depth charges.
+The British corvette HMS Gladiolus (K 34) sighted the surfaced boat as she attempted to penetrate a convoy and forced her to dive.
+Gladiolus then dropped 30 depth charges over five runs before the arrival of the corvette HMS Nasturtium, which dropped six depth charges.
 U-71 managed to make her escape on the surface.
-She received at least one hit on the conning tower from Gladiolus.
+She received at least one hit on the conning tower from HMS Gladiolus.
 (Sources: Blair, vol 1, page 311)

 26 Oct 1941

 During battle against convoy HG 75, U-71 attacked an escort with a four-torpedo fan, which missed.
 The former target then depth charged the boat for seven hours, leaving U-71 so severely damaged that she was forced to return to base.
 (Sources: Blair, vol 1, page 393)

 30 Nov 1941